ptrkhh/on-prem-training/GRAND-PLAN.md

 Passwords stored in /etc/shadow, SSH keys in ~/.ssh/authorized_keys, Users in docker and sudo groups

-Cloudflare Tunnel: All traffic routed through Cloudflare (no ports exposed) Cloudflare Access: Google Workspace login (2FA enforced)
+Cloudflare Tunnel: All traffic routed through Cloudflare (no ports exposed) Cloudflare Access: Google Workspace login with 2FA enforcement (provides application-level authentication)
-SSH: SSH keys (required) + optional 2FA via Google Authenticator
+SSH: SSH key-based authentication only (no passwords, no additional 2FA since Cloudflare Access already enforces 2FA)
 NoMachine: Password authentication (over Cloudflare Tunnel or local network) Local users: All users in docker and sudo groups
 UFW: Deny all incoming, allow all outgoing